SwissDataScienceCenter/renku-ui/README.md

 - Managing access tokens.
 - Creating a WebSocket client that can invoke APIs on behalf of the user.
-- Storing temporary data for the client (E.G. recent searches and recently visited projects or).
+- Storing temporary data for the client (e.g. recent searches and recently visited projects or).

 Though the server is the first recipient of service requests from the client,